IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_group.rst

     Resource group ID

-  tags (False, list, None)
+  application_port (False, int, None)
-    List of tags for instance group
+    Used by the instance group when scaling up instances to supply the port for the load balancer pool member.

   id (False, str, None)